hunghg255/changeloggithub/README.md

 - List contributors
 - Support `--dry` mode to preview the changelog
 - Support `--all` mode to write to a file
+- Support `--from` and `--to` mode to write to a file between two tags

 ## Usage